Alexander Mileant: Priest

-Bishop Alexander was married and had a wife and several children.
-He denounced both his wife and his children in order to move forward in the church to be elevated to Bishop.
-Though he may be lauded within the church and fellow clergy, to the layperson he was by far not considered neither pious or righteous.

 Bishop

 On May 28, 1998, in the Synodal Cathedral of the Sign in New York City, he was consecrated Bishop of Buenos Aires and South America.
 The ordination was performed by Archbishop Anthony (Medvedev) of Western America and San Francisco, Archbishop Laurus (Škurla) of Syracuse and Holy Trinity, Bishop Agathangel (Pashkovsky) of Simferopol and Crimea, Bishop Mitrophan (Znosko-Borovsky) of Boston, and Bishop Gabriel (Chemodakov) of Manhattan.

 In the last years of his life Alexander suffered from cancer.
 Because of his illness, he rarely visited his cathedral in Buenos Aires, however he sent his flock messages using modern communication methods.
 During that period, he served primarily at Holy Trinity Russian Orthodox Church in Oxnard, California.

 Bishop Alexander actively advocated closer ties between the Russian Church Abroad and the Moscow Patriarchate.
 In two of his messages he stated that he is compelled by a sense of spiritual unity with the people in his homeland.
 He spoke frequently about the ongoing spiritual renewal of Russia and the Russian Orthodox Church where the Holy Spirit can be felt in abundance.

 He died on 12 Sep 2005 in La Canada Flintridge, CA. He is buried at Holy Trinity Monastery in Jordanville, New York.
 Archbishop Kyrill (Dmitrieff) of San Francisco officiated at his funeral at Holy Trinity Church in Oxnard, CA, on Friday, September 16, and Metropolitan Laurus, accompanied by Bishops Gabriel (Chemodakov) of Manhattan and Peter (Loukianoff) of Cleveland, served his burial at Holy Trinity Monastery in Jordanville, NY, on Monday, September 19.